 Graduates with degrees in English are prepared to engage in graduate study in a variety of disciplines, including seminary studies, and in an array of entry-level roles such as copy writer and editorial assistant.

 For information on additional procedures and guidelines for this major, see the college Registrar or an academic advisor in the department.

-B.A. & B.S. in HUMANITIES with

-a Dual-major in Biblical Studies or a Minor in Biblical Studies
+B.A. in HISTORY with a Minor in Biblical Studies